Could Over 40s Be Too Old to Get a Mortgage in Ireland?

 Table of Contents

 Once upon a time in Ireland, you got married and bought your first home in your 20s.
 By the time you reached your late 50s, the mortgage was paid off, and you could enjoy retirement without money worries.
-However, the path to owning a home has changed a lot in recent years.
+The path to owning a home has changed a lot in recent years.

 Are People Buying Homes Later in Life?